sam-doomguy/documentation-api/Profiles.md

 ## Update Profile and Rule Settings

 This endpoint allows you to update profile details and its associated rule settings.
+Only the settings passed in the request will be added/updated and no other rule settings will be affected.

 ##### Endpoints: